sinnykumari/enhancements/enhancements/ocp-coreos-layering/ocp-coreos-layering.md

 A few weeks later, Red Hat releases a kernel security update as part of a cluster image, which appears as a new image at registry.redhat.io/rhel-coreos-8.6:4.12.
 This triggers a rebuild on their central cluster, which is successful and pushed to the mirror registry.

-The cluster is configured to poll for changes to this image in the remote registry, and when that happens, the updated image will be automatically rolled out to all nodes - and note this will happen *without* an `oc adm upgrade`.
-(Note: rollout will be configurable)
+As before, the administrator finds the new digested pull spec, and updates the `MachineConfig` object.
+As before, this change is rolled out to the nodes.

+Note that future `oc adm upgrade` will *not* override this image - the node OS version is now decoupled from the cluster/release image default.

 #### Kernel hotfix in cluster

-example.corp runs OCP on aarch64 on bare metal.
+example.corp runs OCP 4.12 on aarch64 on bare metal.
 An important regression is found that only affects the aarch64 architecture on some bare metal platforms.
 While a fix is queued for a RHEL 8.x z-stream, there is also risk in fast tracking the fix to *all* OCP platforms.
 Because this fix is important to example.corp, a hotfix is provided via a pre-release `kernel.rpm`.

-The OCP admins at example.corp get a copy of this hotfix RPM into their internal data store, and configure a derived build where the kernel RPMs are applied.
-The MCO builds a derived image and rolls it out.
+The OCP admins at example.corp get a copy of this hotfix RPM into their internal data store, and use the latest tagged z-stream RHEL CoreOS image for 4.12 (e.g. `registry.redhat.io/rhel-coreos-8:4.12.7`)

-(Note: this flow would likely be explained as a customer portal document, etc.)

-Later, a fixed kernel with a newer version is released in the main OCP channels.
-The override continues to apply, and will currently require manual attention at some point later to remove the override when we can guarantee the non-hotfix kernel has the desired fix.

-A future enhancement will help automate the above.
-For example, we may support associating a Bugzilla number with the override.
-Then, the system can more intelligently look at an upgrade and see whether a new kernel package that is chronologically/numerically higher actually fixes the BZ - and only drop the override once it does.
+They use this as part of a `Dockerfile` build that overrides the kernel, and just as above in the 3rd party scanner case, they find the digested pull spec and override via a `MachineConfig` with custom `osImageURL`.

+Later, a fixed kernel is released in the official `registry.redhat.io/rhel-coreos-8:4.12.8` image.
+The customer (and support) can easily see the kernel version in that image, and know with confidence that they can upgrade to a default cluster level of `4.12.8`.
+Specifically, the customer uses `oc adm upgrade` (or the GUI), and after that is complete they remove the `MachineConfig` object, which removes all the OS level overrides.

 #### Externally built image